Bearer Bonds

 A registrar or transfer agent is responsible for keeping track of the entity of each registered owner of a stock or a bond.
 This is highly automated these days because of the sheer volume of transactions that take place daily.

-UBS and Legal Issues Involving Bearer Bonds
+The 2009 UBSA Legal Case Involving Bearer Bonds

 Summary – Bearer Bonds